Sam Corcos

 financial medium

-DOGE Personnel: Sam Corcos — Treasury CIO, Levels Health CEO with $25M+ net worth
+Sam Corcos — Treasury CIO and Levels Health CEO with a net worth above $25M

-Samuel Corcos, age 36.
-Prior: Levels Health Inc co-founder/CEO (6/2019-present).
-Now Deputy Assistant Secretary for Information Systems (DASIS) and Chief Information Officer at Department of the Treasury.
-Net worth $25M-$50M per 278 disclosure.
-Holds $100M-$250M in Levels Health vested stock options.
-Entered as Special Adviser to Treasury Secretary.
-ProPublica tracker confirms DOGE placement at Treasury and IRS.
-Disposition: EMBEDDED (permanent Treasury CIO role).
-Key conflict: health-tech CEO overseeing Treasury IT systems including IRS payment infrastructure.
+Samuel Corcos, age 36, was previously co-founder and CEO of Levels Health Inc (June 2019-present) and now serves as Deputy Assistant Secretary for Information Systems (DASIS) and Chief Information Officer at the Department of the Treasury.
+His 278 disclosure lists a net worth of $25M-$50M and holdings of $100M-$250M in Levels Health vested stock options.
+He entered as Special Adviser to the Treasury Secretary, and the ProPublica tracker records his DOGE placement at Treasury and the IRS, a role that became a permanent Treasury CIO appointment.
+The arrangement places a health-tech CEO over Treasury IT systems, including IRS payment infrastructure.

 relationship high